- Explain the aggregate supply curve and how it relates to real GDP and potential GDP

 Equilibrium in the Aggregate Demand/Aggregate Supply Model

 The intersection of the aggregate supply and aggregate demand curves shows the equilibrium level of real GDP and the equilibrium price level in the economy.
-At a relatively low price level for output, firms have little incentive to produce, although consumers would be willing to purchase a high quantity.
-As the price level for outputs rises, aggregate supply rises and aggregate demand falls until the equilibrium point is reached.
+At a relatively low price level for output, firms have little incentive to produce, although consumers would be willing to purchase a large quantity of output.
+As the price level rises, aggregate supply rises and aggregate demand falls until the equilibrium point is reached.

 Figure 11.6 combines the AS curve from Figure 11.3 and the AD curve from Figure 11.4 and places them both on a single diagram.
 In this example, the equilibrium point occurs at point E, at a price level of 90 and an output level of 8,800.